 If you’re anything like me, then you’ll probably be sat wondering how on earth you managed to consume as much food as you did over the Easter weekend.
-Between the irregular eating patterns, family lunches, dinners out, and of course the copious amounts of chocolate, come Monday night, I was seriously looking forward to getting back into my normal routine.
 I can give or take an unhealthy meal because I rarely crave savoury junk food, but the chocolate?
 Once I set my sights on a bit of Easter egg I make a beeline for it, and well the rest is history.

 It’s a boring one, but drinking plenty of water will help to flush out any toxins from the day before.
 Drink two to three litres of water throughout the day and you’ll feel a lot more refreshed and awake.
-Plus, if you followed my advice and did that morning workout, then you’ll need it to rehydrate.
-If you don’t fancy taking a huge 1L bottle around with you, get yourself a 500ml one and aim to refill it every two hours.
+Plus, if you followed my advice and did that morning workout, then you’ll need it to re-hydrate.

-If like me you have a silly amount of chocolate left, do what you’ve got to do.
-Ditch it, donate it, melt it, burn it or eat it and set yourself back a smidge further, the choice is yours.
-It’s tough because as I’m writing this I’m thinking less about the almost-over-ripe mango that needs eating, and more about the five Easter eggs, countless Malteaster Bunnies and Creme Egg that I have no more than three metres behind me.
-The struggle is real.
+If like me you have a silly amount of food left, do what you’ve got to do.
+Ditch it, donate it or eat it and set yourself back a smidge further.
+The choice is yours!

 It seems like a bit of a weird thing to do, but a bit of self-love is crucial at this point.
-Over the weekend you ate enough chocolate to support a small family for six months, and yet you’ve since managed to drag yourself away from the sweet treats and continue working to improve your health and your body.
+Over the weekend you ate enough to support a small family for six months, and yet you’ve since managed to drag yourself away from the sweet treats and continue working to improve your health and your body.
 Give yourself more credit!
-I certainly am.
-I could have taken boot loads of left-overs with me to work today as emergency snacks, but instead I’ve filled up on complex carbs, fruits, lean protein and plenty of veg to keep cravings at bay.
-Do I still want chocolate?
-Of course I do, stupid question, but I know I’m not in danger of bulldozing an entire egg with my face thanks to my good food choices throughout the day.
-Perhaps just a miniature Malteaster Bunny, because “balance”.